aaronschmaltz/portfolio/guides/google-drawings.md

 Enter **width** (left) and **height** (right) dimensions that exceed the dimensions of your image.
 Select **Pixels** (the unit of measurement for digital graphics).
 Press **Apply**.

 **Note:** If the _canvas size_ is smaller in width and height than the imported image, the image will be warped during import.
-Avoiding Google Drawings’ automated resizing is recommended since the image's original quality will get compromised.
+Avoiding Google Drawings’ automated resizing is recommended since the image's original quality will become compromised.

 <img src="https://github.com/aaronschmaltz/portfolio/blob/main/guides/images/google-drawings-custom.png" width=75% height=75%>